MARINE CORPSJROTCLEADERSHIP EDUCATION

 Course Objective: Leadership Education, more commonly referred to as Marine Corps Junior Reserve Officer Training Corps (MCJROTC), is a four-year academic program.
 Enrollment does not obligate a student to military service.
 Cadets, however, must accept Marine Corps standards of discipline, appearance and training.
 MCJROTC is a nationally recognized program that has received accreditation by The Commission on International and Trans-Regional Accreditation (CITA).
 The CITA Alliance includes the Southern Association of Colleges and Schools (SACS-CEMS and SACS-CSMS).
 It is designed to instill in high school students a value of citizenship, service to the United States, personal responsibility and a sense of ethics and honor.

 The primary purpose of the MCJROTC Program is Leadership Education.
 It prepares high school students for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as American citizens.
 In order to be a good leader, one must first learn to be a good follower.
-As a cadet gains experience and knowledge, they will be given active, hands-on leadership responsibilities within the JROTC Program.
+As a Cadet gains experience and knowledge, they will be given active, hands-on leadership responsibilities within the MCJROTC program.

 The MCJROTC Leadership Education Program emphasizes the development of self-discipline, leadership, honor, integrity, and the value of community service.
-Citizenship training is emphasized throughout the program and reinforced by using current events and activities occurring in the Allen area, the state of Texas, our nation and the entire world.
+Citizenship training is emphasized throughout the program and reinforced with involvement in community service throughout the Allen community and Allen High School.
 In addition, students are acquainted with basic military subjects and Marine Corps traditions, customs, and courtesies.

 The success each student achieves while in the MCJROTC Program depends to a large extent on their willingness to get involved and participate in the program.
 Satisfactory performance within the program will result in the cadet receiving passing grades during the academic reporting period.
 However, since the MCJROTC Program is structured to function much like a military organization, there will also be opportunities for cadets to develop leadership skills and to progress in rank.
 Promotions, especially those to the senior enlisted and officer rank, are based on a cadet’s overall performance and their demonstrated capability to assume greater responsibility.
 A great deal is expected from the cadets promoted to leadership positions.
 Cadets who accept top-level promotions also accept the additional duties and responsibilities that go along with the promotion.
 Conversely, top-level promotions may be rescinded if a cadet, once promoted and assigned to a leadership position, demonstrates that he/she is incapable or unwilling to put forth the time and effort to successfully meet the obligations of the grade and billet assigned.

 The Allen High School Marine Corps JROTC Program is in search of top students who excel both academically and athletically to ensure that a high caliber of leadership is maintained within the program.
+Cadets who bear the responsibility and extra work required by a position of leadership will be graded at the Pre-AP level (4.5).
 We strongly feel that the MCJROTC Program is a complement to the leadership development of honor students and athletes as well as service clubs and organizations within Allen High School.

 Satisfactory completion of the program can lead to preferential consideration for a service academy appointment, advanced placement credit in the Senior ROTC program, or advanced rank in the Armed Forces.
 The MCJROTC program is one of the Marine Corps’ contributions to assisting America’s youth to become better citizens and future leaders of America.
 The program produces successful students and productive adults, while fostering in each school a more constructive and disciplined learning environment.
 This program makes substantial contributions to many communities and ultimately to the nation’s future.
 It is the centerpiece of the Department of Defense’s commitment to America’s Promise for Youth through its emphasis on community service and teen anti-drug efforts.